broadinstitute/gatk-sv/website/docs/modules/gather_sample_evidence.md

 ---

 Runs raw evidence collection on each sample with the following SV callers:
-Manta, Wham, Scramble, and/or MELT.
+Manta, Wham, Scramble, and/or MELT, and collects raw SV evidence (PE/SR/RD/SD).
 For guidance on pre-filtering prior to GatherSampleEvidence, refer to the Sample Exclusion section.

 The following diagram illustrates the downstream workflows of the `GatherSampleEvidence` workflow in the recommended invocation order.
 You may refer to